-Establised in 2010, Edinburgh Laughter Club is the longest running Community Laughter Club in Scotland and the first laughter club in the UK to run two weekly laughter clubs (Wednesday evenings and Thursday mornings); raising money for charity and run entirely voluntarily – we DO GOOD and we FEEL GOOD!
+Establised in 2010, Edinburgh Laughter Club is the longest running Community Laughter Club in Scotland and was the first laughter club in the UK to run weekly clubs and to secure NHS funding; raising money for charity and run entirely voluntarily – we DO GOOD and we FEEL GOOD!

 Edinburgh Laughter Club is sponsored by Laughter For Health and supported by NHS Lothian Mental Health & Wellbeing, the Scottish Government (through CIS Funding) and the City of Edinburgh Council Integrated Carer Support Team.

 Laughter Club is a way for members of the public (everyone is welcome!) to access regular laughter practice through laughter yoga, laughter meditation and relaxation, ideally after attending one of our Laughter Workshops (but not essential).

 Laughter Yoga enables us to generate laughter from the body rather than the mind – empowering us to access laughter when we don’t feel like laughing or even when we feel we have nothing to laugh about (arguably when we NEED and will benefit from the physiological benefits the most) – we can “laugh for no reason” with practice.
 Laughter practised in a group through Laughter Yoga quickly becomes genuine, infectious and healing.

 *** PLEASE CHECK THE INDIVIDUAL PAGE FOR THE THURSDAY MORNING LAUGHTER CLUB BELOW) FOR CHANGES AND UPDATES TO LAUGHTER CLUB DATES DUE TO HOLIDAYS ***